Policies and Requirements

 - If you intend to hold your award at a university outside Canada, you must contact the appropriate agencies for immigration and taxation regulations.
 NSERC cannot advise award holders on such matters.

 Other Sources of Income (employment and other awards)

 - NSERC expects award holders to devote the majority of their time to the expeditious completion of their degree program.
 NSERC recommends that award holders limit the number of hours of employment to 520 hours within a 12-month period.
 These hours are in addition to any activities that are integral to the award holder’s degree program.
 Institutional regulations with respect to employment take precedence over NSERC’s recommendation.
 It is the award holders’ responsibility to ensure that they are in compliance with their institution’s policies.

 - You may not hold full-time employment during any period of time in which you hold the NSERC award.

-- Payment of the award during paid internships and co-op work terms is permitted, regardless of your registration status, provided that they are a requirement of your program of studies.
+- Payment of the award during paid internships and co-op work terms is permitted, regardless of your registration status, provided that they are a requirement of your program of study.

-- You may not concurrently hold another award from NSERC or from another Canadian federal granting agency (CIHR or SSHRC).
+- You may not concurrently hold another award from NSERC or from another Canadian federal granting agency (the Canadian Institutes of Health Research or the Social Sciences and Humanities Research Council of Canada).
 You may, however, accept awards from other sources, regardless of value (e.g., foreign sources, provincial awards, private organizations or your university).

-- You may accept supplements from NSERC grants.
+- You may accept supplements from your supervisor’s grants.
 There is no limit on the value of such supplements.
 Any such funding is to be in support of your work as a graduate student and is not to be remuneration for additional duties performed.

 - Part-time PGS/CGS holders: No employment is permitted during tenure of the award without NSERC's prior authorization.